 - 10 Asus PL-AC56 AV2 1200 Wi-Fi Powerline Extender

 Powerline is a simple-to-install digital home technology that can provide faster speeds than Wi-Fi for connecting devices to your network, regardless of whether or not they're in the same room as your router.

 It uses your home's mains power wires to create a network connection that - in many cases - is faster than Wi-Fi.
-It isn't limited to gadgets that have an Ethernet port: some powerline kits can create new Wi-Fi hotspots to give you a wireless signal in rooms or areas your router can't reach.
+It isn't limited to gadgets that have an Ethernet port: some powerline kits can create powerful new Wi-Fi hotspots to give you a wireless signal in rooms or areas your router can't reach.

 The best Powerline adapters are usually a better bet than Wi-Fi extenders or repeaters that merely push a weak signal further around a house.
 An interesting alternative is Mesh Wi-Fi (See our Best Mesh Wi-Fi Networks roundup), but Powerline is the fastest and can come with extra Wi-Fi hotspots built in.